jecki/DHParser/documentation_src/manuals/05_testing.rst

 at the same location earlier in the parsing process.
 (You might find the first insantance by looking for the same line and column in the earlier part of the log.)
-Still, looking at the parsing-log helps to find and understand the causes for an unexpected parser-behavior.
+Still, looking at the parsing-log helps to find and understand the causes of unexpected parser-behavior, quickly.